martinholecekmax/DeepSearch/README.md

 pip install deep-search-engine
 ```

 Running the DeepSearch CLI will build the index and search for similar images.
-Similar images will then be saved in a directory which can be specified using the `--output` option or will be saved in the `output` by default.
+Similar images will then be saved (copied) in a directory which can be specified using the `--output` option or will be saved in the `output` by default.
 The output directory will be created if it doesn't exist.

 There are several options you can pass to the DeepSearch CLI.
 The options are as follows: